 Sixth form is a much more in-depth form of studying compared to GCSE and will require lots of studying outside of the classroom in order for you to succeed.
-So, you should always speak with your guidance counsellor, teachers or parents before making any decisions on what extra things you could be doing to earn UCAS points.
+You should always speak with your guidance counsellor, teachers or parents before making any decisions on what extra things you should be doing to earn UCAS points.

 Take an additional A-Level

 The most obvious route to earn yourself a significant number of extra UCAS points is to take an additional A-Level.

 Most students will study three A-Levels, however it is common for some high-achieving students to take four or even five to increase their UCAS points and academic strengths.

 As we said before, you should always consult your school guidance counsellor or teachers to talk about whether they think you could handle an additional subject.
 A-Level subjects require a lot of time to excel in, and you want to ensure you will not find yourself struggling to balance your work later down the line.
 Remember, it is always better to achieve good grades in your three main A-Levels than to do badly across four.